-The Company is taxed as a Limited Liability Company ("LLC").
+The Company is taxed as Limited Liability Company (LLC).
 Under these provisions, the Company does not pay federal corporate income taxes on its taxable income.
 Instead, the shareholders are liable for individual federal and state income taxes on their respective shares of the Company's taxable income.
 The Company will pay state income taxes at reduced rates.
-The Company has not yet filed a tax return and therefore is not yet subject to tax examination by the Internal Revenue Service or state regulatory agencies.
+The Company is subject to tax examination by the Internal Revenue Service or state regulatory agencies for every year since Inception.